Swasth-Apps/swasth.co/src/pages/blog/impact-of-covid-19-on-mental-health.md

 ### 5. Seek Support

 Do you feel overwhelmed?
 Scared about what's going to happen in your future?
 Do you want to talk about your feelings?
 Do you lack self-compassion?
 All these are the signs that may need professional mental health support.
-With a network of mental health coaches and therapists like[Swasth](https://www.swasth.co/), you can now engage in treatment programs from the safety of your home, especially during this pandemic, when stepping out of the house is not a viable option.
+With a network of mental health coaches and therapists like [Swasth](https://www.swasth.co/), you can now engage in treatment programs from the safety of your home, especially during this pandemic, when stepping out of the house is not a viable option.
 Our developed feature-rich solutions like[ ACT Coach](https://www.swasth.co/act-coach/), [DBT Coach](https://www.swasth.co/dbt-coach/), [CBT Companion](https://www.swasth.co/cbt-companion/) can help you yield the experience of evidence-based therapy sessions at ease.

 Engage better with your therapist using this robust [Behavioral Health Platform](https://www.swasth.co/) within the comfort of home.

 <!--EndFragment-->